Github

 # Example of generated key

-# ssh-rsa AAAB3NzaC1cy2EAAAAADQABAAACAQDF/x8E3SaF8TuBkd/Wl1SAfdcpZ1x5LIQpyU/T6IKYBh3Ez+MgCg8FDZcS41PTgJmdytlYv56DxBkRMjgLb5LhzlAxDBp2zJ3hyHJe/e+DOspoeLSbDbTXk9zRyG6W9K4ucxAyXXly5+dcjI79plMxAuejtw63FNTJ/EBCvF73RLQUsqGesdjE2h1fLM2hYhvXkjlajDS2YwfTaFXfTkt/T1UVjQm45xQW4uY1QDHjyt6GzeSkVcacpgJeUYVdIzSfUPTW+RGPwU/dUaknLSOkBBG+c1FYYh6m4pT6sT1tmmLtOgCbCciGWslRVy2xgXTx+lCpl8r8aqT8YYxxyHRHiV7/WRmoglF9dI4idaUYDb7gs7MJV/ekGGtQKzzCUrkY6YPJguL4S13GN9dvnmIf0YQCAzmv/SbYweqBOs87HJMs6yjwQ5YdTBEBCCHDBBMnXOagOkg6u8sHEytwjrDhqGTNd6x6/BEq9NHyofw6i8tSlfiUL3fsmndWZqUIDhT6rYS6iNTs6a9oSUbbit11xU+B50Pw9Bg5ygfUIdlYrhxVYE6bBX8yGY4H3ivAD2E0+i1vBzOQkrx14W4PW0P0xyvVn5McBaByC2RbcoOBonTPI8FfRvhxAhKvMwoC/Le/n/LVJDy/93sOJEflXgrSCsgiWO45L4+ftlsZ91+dwQ== viniciusfesil@gmail.com
+# ssh-rsa AAAB3NzaC1cy2EAAAAADQABAAACAQDF/x8E3SaF8TuBkd/Wl1SAfdcpZ1x5LIQpyU/T6IKYBh3Ez+MgCg8FDZcS41PTgJmdytlYv56DxBkRMjgLb5LhzlAxDBp2zJ3hyHJe/e+DOspoeLSbDbTXk9zRyG6W9K4ucxAyXXly5+dcjI79plMxAuejtw63FNTJ/EBCvF73RLQUsqGesdjE2h1fLM2hYhvXkjlajDS2YwfTaFXfTkt/T1UVjQm45xQW4uY1QDHjyt6GzeSkVcacpgJeUYVdIzSfUPTW+RGPwU/dUaknLSOkBBG+c1FYYh6m4pT6sT1tmmLtOgCbCciGWslRVy2xgXTx+lCpl8r8aqT8YYxxyHRHiV7/WRmoglF9dI4idaUYDb7gs7MJV/ekGGtQKzzCUrkY6YPJguL4S13GN9dvnmIf0YQCAzmv/SbYweqBOs87HJMs6yjwQ5YdTBEBCCHDBBMnXOagOkg6u8sHEytwjrDhqGTNd6x6/BEq9NHyofw6i8tSlfiUL3fsmndWZqUIDhT6rYS6iNTs6a9oSUbbit11xU+B50Pw9Bg5ygfUIdlYrhxVYE6bBX8yGY4H3ivAD2E0+i1vBzOQkrx14W4PW0P0xyvVn5McBaByC2RbcoOBonTPI8FfRvhxAhKvMwoC/Le/n/LVJDy/93sOJEflXgrSCsgiWO45L4+ftlsZ91+dwQ== viniciusfesil@gmail.comOpen Github and Add the ssh key

 Github Shortcuts

-Github: Signing commits using GPG (Ubuntu/Mac)
+Shift + /Github: Signing commits using GPG (Ubuntu/Mac)

 # Ubuntu